 The Ethics Committee is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by our Board), reviewing and evaluating incumbent directors, recommending to our Board for selection candidates for election to our Board, making recommendations to our Board regarding the membership of the committees of our Board, assessing the performance of our Board, and developing our corporate governance principles.
 Our Ethics Committee charter can be found on our website at www.gladstonecapital.com.
-During fiscal 2014, membership of the Ethics Committee was composed of Messrs.
-Adelgren (Chairperson), Earhart and Outland until Mr. Earhart's passing in February 2014.
-Thereafter, the committee was comprised solely of Messrs.
-Adelgren and Outland until Mr. Wilkinson was appointed to the committee in October 2014.
-Mr. Parker and Ms. English continued to serve as alternate members of the committee during fiscal year 2014.
+During fiscal year 2015, membership of the Ethics Committee was composed of Messrs.
+Adelgren (Chairperson), Outland and Wilkinson (appointed to the committee in October 2014).
+Mr. Parker and Mses.
+English and Merrick currently serve as alternate members of the committee.
 Alternate members of the Ethics Committee serve and participate in meetings of the committee only in the event of an absence of a regular member of the committee.
-Each member of the Ethics Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+Each member and alternate member of the Ethics Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Ethics Committee met four times during the last fiscal year.